dianatataru/Timema-SV-Methods/README.md

 #truncated due to this VCF parse error:
 #Couldn't read GT data: value not a number or '.' at TcrGSH2#0#Scaffold_10__2_contigs__length_75648701:281081 and #TcrGSH2#0#Scaffold_10__2_contigs__length_75648701:2810840
+#investigate just that position to see what is wrong
 vg chunk \
   -x cactusStripe_TcrGSH2_TcrGUSH2_DTv2.xg \
   -p "TcrGSH2#0#Scaffold_10__2_contigs__length_75648701:2810800-2810900" \